ericom-gideon/docs/docs/apps/ssl_management_for_rails_apps.md

 Now you can come back to this menu, select __Add your own__, and you'll get a panel that will ask for your __certificate__, __certificate private key__ and your __intermediate certificates__ (optional).

 Enter your details, click save, redeploy your app, and you’re done!

-Any further questions on Ninefold SSL management can be directed to our live chat below, or you are welcome to log a ticket in the Ninefold dashboard.